istio/community/FEATURE-LIFECYCLE-CHECKLIST.md

 A development feature can be officially labeled as Alpha once it meets the following
 requirements:

+* Design
+    * Requires Approved RFC in order to merge.
 * Config
     * Requires explicit user action to enable (e.g. a config field, config resource, or installation action).